hongseok-yang/graduatePL24/README.md

 We adopt a very strict policy for handling dishonest behaviours.
 If a student is found to copy answers from peers or other sources in her or his submission for any assignment, he or she will get F.

 We also handle the case of plagiarism strictly.
 Plagiarism means that students copy texts from other sources in their reports.
 They shouldn't do it.
 If students have to use texts from other sources, they have to rephrase the texts in their own words and state the source of the texts explicitly.
-Ideally, students' write-ups should mostly consist of the students' own phrases and expressions, and use such borrowed and rephrased sentences only when doing so is absolutely needed; if a large part of the report is just a eries of rephrases of existing texts, the report won't get good marks.
+Ideally, students' write-ups should mostly consist of their own phrases and expressions, and use such borrowed and rephrased sentences only when doing so is absolutely needed; if a large part of the report is just a series of rephrases of existing texts, the report won't get good marks.
 Copying texts from other sources is an instance of plagiarism, and if it happens to an academic, it can destroy his or her research career.
 If a report of a student or a project group is found to plagiarise, the student or everyone in the group will get F.

 ## 2. Logistics